 Sterling silver contains 92.5 percent silver and 7.5 percent other metals, usually copper, so its fineness is designated "925".
 It also may say "Sterling" on the back of the piece.
+This is the standard that determines whether a jewellery piece can be designated as "sterling" or pure silver, anything less than 92.5% does not qualify.
 There are lesser grades of silver.

-If your jewellery becomes tarnished over time, use a soft silver polishing cloth or silver polish cream to gently clean the silver parts.
+If your jewellery becomes tarnished over time, use a soft silver polishing cloth or silver polish cream to gently clean the silver parts, see 'Care & Maintenance' below.
 Do not use abrasive cloths or cleansers, or immerse your pieces in tarnish-removal solutions.

 Pure silver possesses a milky-white or grey color.
 Most reputable jewellers, coat all their silver jewellery pieces with a layer of rhodium metal to create a lustrous, long-lasting shine comparable to white gold.
 The rhodium coating can be reapplied periodically to return the piece to its original, bright gleam.